krishaamer/green-filter-research/research/literature/ai.md

 -   @josephinewaktareheintzCleo Cleo copywriter

--   The user experience (UX) of artificial intelligence (AI) is a topic under active development by all the largest online platforms.
+-   The user experience (UX) of AI is a topic under active development by all the largest online platforms.
 The general public is familiar with the most famous AI helpers, ChatGPT, Apple’s Siri, Amazon’s Alexa, Microsoft’s Cortana, Google’s Assistant, Alibaba’s Genie, Xiaomi’s Xiao Ai, and many others.
 For general, everyday tasks, such as asking factual questions, controlling home devices, playing media, making orders, and navigating the smart city.

 -   Smaller startups have created digital companions such as Replika (fig. 8), which aims to become your friend, by asking probing